im-faix/im-faix/README.md

 ## 🧑‍💻 About Me

-- 🔧 **DevOps Engineer Trainee** actively building scalable and automated systems.
+- 🔧 **Associate DevOps Engineer** actively building scalable and automated systems.
-+ 🔧 **Associate DevOps Engineer** at FireFlink, building cloud-native and automated infrastructure.
 - 📫 Email: **mohammedfaizanhere@gmail.com**
 - 📍 Based in **India** | Open to Freelance, Internship, and Full-Time Roles